Does free stuff equal free words?

 My loyal readership has been built over the years by being upfront, honest and transparent and I’m really grateful for the fact people feel they can trust my recommendations.
 I hope you can tell from the balanced tone of my review posts that I only say I really like something if I truly do really like it.

-Of course, I do receive press samples and perks (and always state so when that’s the case as I just find it easier all round), but whether I’ve paid for something or not doesn’t sway my opinion.
+Of course, I do receive press samples and perks (and always state so when that’s the case as I just find it easier all round – not to mention the fact that IT’S THE LAW), but whether I’ve been sent something or not will never sway my opinion.
+I don’t write about the majority of things that I am sent, PRs don’t like this of course (ahem, sorry PRs!) but it’s crucially important to me to only endorse things I believe in.
 If I said average things were fantastic, I’d quickly lose my readers.
 Similarly, I buy plenty of stuff off the back of good reviews from other writers, so I’d be pretty miffed if I was being mislead all the time.

 We all work hard for our money, we don’t want to waste it on nonsense.